Fund for Innovation and Research into Learning and Teaching (Finlo)

-In line with its Learning and Teaching policy (TeachingLearning Policy 2018.pdf ), Stellenbosch University established the Fund for Innovation and Research into Learning and Teaching (FIRLT) in 2005 in order to encourage a culture of innovation and reflection in learning and teaching at the University.
+Learning and Teaching policy, Stellenbosch University established the Fund for Innovation and Research into Learning and Teaching (Finlo), hereafter referred to as Finlo, in 2005 in order to encourage a culture of innovation and reflection in learning, teaching and assessment at the University.
 The fund provides an opportunity for lecturers to innovate, evaluate effective practices and processes, and to investigate learning and teaching problems, solutions and trends.
-It also provides a mechanism for the dissemination of results designed to improve the quality of learning and teaching.
-Any lecturer, team of lecturers or Centre responsible for learning and teaching, may apply for an award.
+It also provides a mechanism for the dissemination of results designed to improve the quality of learning, teaching and assessment.
+Any lecturer, team of lecturers or Centre responsible for learning, teaching and assessment, may apply for an award.

-FIRLT awards are made twice a year by a subcommittee of the Committee for Learning and Teaching.
-Proposals are funded up to a maximum of R50 000.
-All applications are considered by the FIRLT Committee:
+Finlo awards are made twice a year by a subcommittee of the Committee for Learning and Teaching.
+Proposals are funded up to a maximum of R60 000.

 Dr Faaiz Gierdien, Curriculum Studies, Faculty of Education, firstname.lastname@example.org